Poor customer service is a terrible business. In the United States alone, companies lose nearly $ 700 billion in revenue due to poor customer service.

 35. 95.7% of contact center professionals view customer satisfaction as the most important call center metric.
 (Source: Call Centre Helper, 2021)

 What measures are you using in your contact center?
-CAST might be the most important metric and looking at supporting metrics as Average Handling Time and Average Speed of Answer (and more) will help you understand why and how CSAT metrics may change over time.
+CSAT might be the most important metric and looking at supporting metrics as Average Handling Time and Average Speed of Answer (and more) will help you understand why and how CSAT metrics may change over time.

 Get A Free Demo or A Strategy Session